MileHacker Logo

 Consider Renting:

-• Hiking poles might be rentable at some scenic areas, but your personal gear is often more reliable.
+• Hiking poles might be rentable at some scenic areas, but your individual gear is commonly more reliable.

 • Shared bicycles for short urban distances.